 Also in the Churchyard to the left of the gate is a cross in memory of another tragedy, the death of Elise and Sybil Green, sisters aged 22 and 16, drowned in the river Stour on the 24th Jan 1908.
 They had crossed the river on Marshall's Ferry, but after stepping on to the bank they sadly walked on but took a wrong turn, ending up in the river and being taken by the currents.
 At that time the ferry, at a ford near the church, was a longboat with the ferryman pulling on a rope fixed above the river.
 There were tea gardens on the bank for ferry users from 1903.

-for the full story of the Green sisters tragedy, please click here
+please also the full story of the Green sisters tragedy